Apple says U.S. tariffs on China would hit 'wide range' of products | MarketScreener

 Many Apple accessories, such as mice, keyboards, chargers and even leather covers for iPhones and iPads would face tariffs, Apple said.

-Reuters had reported that the Apple Watch was likely to be affected by the tariffs.
+Reuters reported in July that the Apple Watch was likely to be affected by the tariffs.

 Apple also said that computer parts for its U.S. operations would be hit by the tariffs.
 The company said that "main logic boards with microprocessing units" could face levies, along with equipment used for research and development.